vd2org/wultiplexor/README.md

 nc localhost 9090
 ```

+And now you can chat between the two machines.

 ## Forward a unix socket file

 - On the one machine calling the server or acceptor